Brad Garrett

-Bradley Henry Gerstenfeld (born April 14, 1960), known professionally as Brad Garrett, is an American actor and stand-up comedian.
-Possessing a distinctive deep voice, he has appeared in numerous television and film roles in both live-action and animation mediums.
+Brad H. Gerstenfeld (born April 14, 1960), known professionally as Brad Garrett, is an American actor and stand-up comedian.

-Garrett was initially successful as a stand-up comedian in the early 1980s.
-Taking advantage of that success in the late 1980s, Garrett began appearing in television and film, in minor and guest roles.
-His first major role was Robert Barone on the CBS sitcom Everybody Loves Raymond.
-The series debuted September 13, 1996, and ran for nine seasons.
+In the early 1980s, Garrett was initially successful as a stand-up comedian.
+In the late 1980s, he leveraged that success as he began appearing in television and film, in minor and guest roles.
+His first major role was as Robert Barone on the CBS sitcom Everybody Loves Raymond, which debuted September 13, 1996, and ran for nine seasons.
 In 2002, he gave an Emmy-nominated and critically lauded performance as Jackie Gleason in the television film Gleason.

+Garrett also played the leading role of Eddie Stark on the Fox sitcom 'Til Death from 2006 to 2010.
+From 2018 to 2020, he starred in the ABC sitcom Single Parents.